4lejandrito/creepyface/README.md

     The `data-src-look` specify degrees (0 - 360).

-3. Include creepyface script at the end of your page:
+3. Include Creepyface script at the end of your page:

     ```html
     <script type="text/javascript" src="creepyface.umd.js"></script>
     ```

-    Creepy Face will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are using.
+    Creepyface will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are using.

-    You can add as many creepy faces as you want as long as they all have the `data-creepy` attribute.
+    You can add as many Creepyfaces as you want as long as they all have the `data-creepy` attribute.

 ## Advanced usage

-For more advanced use cases Creepy Face can also be set up via a programmatic API:
+For more advanced use cases Creepyface can also be set up via a programmatic API:

 ```js
 import creepyFace from 'creepyface'